- Change Log

 ARP (Address Resolution Protocol)

-- Remember, machines use the Subnet Mask to determine if the destination is local or remote.
+- Machines use the IP address Subnet Mask to determine if the destination IP address is local (same subnet) or remote.

 Layer 3 on top of Layer 2

 Routing to other subnets – When a machine wants to talk to a machine on a different subnet, the source machine needs to send the packet to a router.
 The router will then forward the packet to the destination machine on the other subnet.

 Default gateway – Every client machine is configured with a default gateway, which is the IP address of a router on the same subnet as the client machine.
 The client machine assumes that the default gateway (router) can reach every other subnet.

 - On a ADC or UNIX/Linux device, the default route (default gateway) is shown as route 0.0.0.0/0.0.0.0.

 Router’s MAC address – Since the router and the source machine are physically connected to the same Ethernet subnet, they use Ethernet MAC addresses to communicate with each other.
 The source machine first ARP’s the router’s IP address to find the router’s MAC address.
 The source machine creates a packet with the remote destination IP address and the router’s local MAC address, and then puts the packet on the wire.